-The Beats By Dre brand has been through an enormous growth sprint since its inception more than a decade ago.
+The Beats By Dre brand has been through an enormous growth sprint since its inception back in 2006.
 Beats headphones have been hugely popular from the start, partly because of their sleek design and effective marketing strategy.

 But are they actually any good?
 And how do they compare to similar and lower priced alternative headphones?
 Before we list 5 headphones better than Beats (according to us), let’s have a closer look at the history behind Beats by Dre and their current range of headphones.

 Beats by Dre was founded in 2006 by rapper, record producer and legend Dr Dre, and record and film producer Jimmy Iovine.
 The motivation behind Beats was that piracy had a huge impact on music sales, and that people couldn’t experience music the way it was meant to be experienced due to the overall poor audio quality provided by, for example, Apple’s plastic earbuds.

 It took two years before the first Beats headphones were introduced to the market: Beats by Dr Dre Studio headphones.
 The box came with a clear message from Dr Dre printed on it:

 “With Beats, people are going to hear what the artists hear and listen to music the way they should: the way I do.”

 Initially manufactured by Monster Cable, it was clear from the start how Beats wanted to differentiate itself from competitors: excellent marketing with attractive packaging and a focus on bass sounds.
-That first Beats headphones model became a huge hit and set the bar very high for following models.
+That first Beats headphones model became a huge hit and set the bar high for following models.

 HTC and Apple Get Involved